grafana/loki/docs/sources/community/maintaining/release/7-prepare-version-upgrades.md

 1. Determine the [VERSION_PREFIX]({{< relref "./concepts/version" >}}).

-2. Skip this step if you are doing patch release on old release branch.
+2. Skip this step if you are doing a patch release on old release branch.

-	Example: Latest release branch is `release-2.9.x` but you are releasing patch version on `release-2.8.x` (or older)
+	Example: Latest release branch is `release-2.9.x` but you are releasing patch version in `release-2.8.x` (or older)

 ## Steps

-1. Upgrade the versions on `release-VERSION_PREFIX` branch
+1. Upgrade the versions in the `release-VERSION_PREFIX` branch

     Example commands: